gini/gini-pay-api-lib-ios/Documentation/source/Getting started.md

 ### Getting extractions

 After you have successfully created the partial documents, you most likely want to get the extractions for the document.
 Composite documents consist of previously created partial documents.
 You can consider creating partial documents analogous to uploading pages of a document and creating a composite document analogous to processing those pages as a single document.

-> ⚠️  **Warning**
-> - If you are using the Gini Accounting API, then composite documents are not supported.
-You need to use `documentService.fetchDocument()` and then `documentService.extractions()` without creating a composite document.

 Before retrieving extractions you need to create a composite document from your partial documents